avolab/episystem-workshop/scChIC-seq_tutorial.md

 - perl
 - python

-**Before you begin: Installing IGV**

-To download IGV, go to the [IGV website](https://software.broadinstitute.org/software/igv/) and then to the "downloads" page.

-*NOTE: IGV is a pre-built binary that runs on [Java](https://www.java.com/en/download/).
-You should already have Java installed on your system.
-In case it's not installed/updated (error while executing IGV), please visit the Java download page and install Java.*

-Running IGV can be simply started (without installation) by double-clicking on the downloaded file for MAC and linux.
-For, windows, we can install the file using *.exe* file and execute it from the "programs" menu.

 # Introduction

 Within a cell nucleus, the DNA is tightly-packed and the chromatin is spatially distributed with different levels and scales of organizations.
 At the smallest scale, DNA is packaged into units called nucleosomes, made of eight histone proteins.